 Captive Balloon Sign.
 Any object inflated with hot air or lighter-than-air gas that is tethered to the ground or a structure.
-This type of sign may only be allowed through a Sign District or Comprehensive Sign Program.
+This type of sign may only be allowed through a Tier 1 or Tier 2 Sign District-or Comprehensive Sign Program.